n8mob/n8mob.github.io/resume.md

 ## Bachelor of Science, Computer Science<br />University of Utah
 ### 2002&ndash;2006

-## work in progress... more to come.
+## this resume is a work in progress... more to come.